 It is a felony crime in Texas to falsely claim to be a lawyer.
 Unless they are a licensed attorney, Section 38.122 of the Texas Penal Code prohibits a person from holding out that they are a lawyer, intending to obtain an economic benefit.

 Texas law generally prohibits a person who is not an attorney from representing a client in a personal injury or property damage matter and punishes a violation as a misdemeanor.
 Texas Penal Code 38.123.

 My family member is incarcerated.
 Can I participate in a lawsuit on their behalf?

 No. Only a lawyer can represent the incarcerated person.
 Additionally, the only person who can appear in court on behalf of an incarcerated individual is a lawyer.

 It is always best to contact the legal aid organizations in the incarcerated person’s area or hire a private attorney to represent them in court.
-You can use our Legal Help Finder tool to search for a lawyer referral service or free legal aid program in their area.
+You can use our Legal Help Directory tool to search for a lawyer referral service or free legal aid program in their area.